 With any credit issues, it’s best to face them head-on.
 Finding out where you stand is a great place to start.
 We recommend using checkmyfile* to view your full credit history.
 It’s free with a 30-day trial, and gives you an in-depth look at your report and where to improve.

 If your situation isn’t straightforward, it’s best to work with a specialist mortgage broker.
-A broker lives and breathes mortgages, so they’ll know which lenders are likely to accept you, and how to make your application look good.
-Make an enquiry to get matched to the perfect mortgage broker for your situation.
+Our Mortgage Experts live and breathe mortgages, so they know which lenders are likely to accept you, and how to make your application look good.
+Make an enquiry to find out your options.

 It’s possible that you’ll be asked to pay higher interest rates as an older borrower.
 Lenders need to balance out the risk of giving you a big loan in your later years.
 However, if you’re opting for a standard mortgage rather than one specific for pensioners, you could still find a competitive rate.

-If you want the best deal, it’s best to work with a mortgage broker.
-Get in touch to get matched to the right broker for your situation.
+If you want a competitive deal, it’s best to work with a mortgage broker.
+Get in touch to chat to one of our friendly Mortgage Experts.

 Our calculators give you an idea of what you might be able to borrow, what's affordable and a rough estimate of the kind of property prices you can start to look at.